MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlzeromemory.md

 ### -param Destination [out]

-Datatype: void*.
 A pointer to the memory block to be filled with zeros.

 ### -param Length [in]

-Datatype: size_t.
 The number of bytes to fill with zeros.

 ## -remarks